 Preparing support teams is vital

-To help user support teams prepare for the calls they would receive during migration, we gave them training materials, email setup steps, descriptions of all known issues and bugs, and information about the escalation process, and a SharePoint location to direct users for more information, or to leave feedback on a specific issue or bug.
+To help user support teams prepare for the calls they would receive during migration, we gave them training materials, email setup steps, descriptions of all known issues and bugs, information about the escalation process, and a SharePoint location to direct users for more information, or to leave feedback on a specific issue or bug.

-Tier 1 support is the internal Helpdesk; at this level, users might be using an incorrect password.
+Tier 1 support is the internal Helpdesk.
+At this level, users might be using an incorrect password.
 If Tier 1 cannot solve the problem, they escalate the issue to Tier 2.
 At this level, a user might need to repair their Outlook profile.
-When an issue couldn’t be resolved at Tier 2, it escalated to the CSE team that worked on the migration, or Tier 3.
+When an issue couldn’t be resolved at Tier 2, it escalated to the CSEO team that worked on the migration, or Tier 3.
 Issues at this level might be problems such as bugs in the product or issues that need to be fixed at the identity level.

 Defining escalation paths